hengtseChou/LeetCode/README.md

 # LeetCode Notes

-The submission were made in Python 3.
+The submissions were made in Python 3.

 ## Challenge 1: Grind 75